code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 Next we create the `KafkaProducerMessageHandler` that will send messages received from the _ProducingChannel_ towards a topic.
 The name of this topic is defined on the handler using the `setTopicExpression()` setter or it is obtained from the `TOPIC` message header.
 We will use the latter in this example as you will see in the unit test case further below.

-To illustrate that static values can also be set directly on the adapter, we assign a fix <var>kafka-integration</var> `kafka_messageKey` header by using `setMessageKeyExpression`.
+To illustrate that static values can also be set directly on the adapter, we assign a fix <var>'kafka-integration'</var> `kafka_messageKey` header by using `setMessageKeyExpression()`.

 The `KafkaProducerMessageHandler` constructor requires a `KafkaTemplate` to be passed as parameter.
-We construct the template using a `ProducerFactory` and corresponding configuration.
-For more detailed information you can check the [Spring Kakfa Producer tutorial]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-producer).
+We create the template using a `ProducerFactory` and corresponding configuration.
+For more detailed information you can check the [Spring Kakfa Producer tutorial section]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-producer).

-The `KafkaProducerMessageHandler` is attached to the _ProducingChannel_ using the @ServiceActivator annotation.
+The `KafkaProducerMessageHandler` is attached to the _ProducingChannel_ using the `@ServiceActivator` annotation.
 As `inputChannel` we need to specify the _ProducingChannel_ as a key/value pair in order to make the link.

 ``` java
 package com.codenotfound.kafka.integration.channel;